 - Postgraduate Certificate in Intellectual Property Law, Brunel University, 2016

-- Student member of the Chartered Institute of Patent Attorneys (CIPA)
+- Fellow of the Chartered Institute of Patent Attorneys (CIPA)

 PhD, Inorganic Chemistry, University of Bristol, 2015 (Faculty of Science Commendation awarded; Thesis title: Borylphosphines)